zephir-lang/zephir-docs/en/config.rst

 extra-sources
 ^^^^^^^^^^^^^
-Any additional files you want to add to the compilation process:
+Any additional files you want to add to the compilation process - the search directory is relative to the :code:`ext` folder of your project:

 .. code-block:: json

     {
         "extra-sources": ["utils/pi.c"]
     }
-The search directory is relative to the `ext` folder of your project

 optimizer-dirs
 ^^^^^^^^^^^^^^
-The directories where your own optimizers can be found:
+The directories where your own optimizers can be found - the search directory is relative to the root folder of your project:

 .. code-block:: json

     {
         "optimizer-dirs": ["optimizer-dirs"]
     }
-The search directory is relative to the root folder of your project

 package-dependencies
 ^^^^^^^^^^^^^^^^^^^^
-Declare library dependencies (version check by :code:`pkg-config`)
+Declare library dependencies (version constraints will be checked by :code:`pkg-config`, and can use one of the operators :code:`=`, :code:`>=`, :code:`<=`, or :code:`*`):

 .. code-block:: json